 Preheat oven to 350 F. Prepare molds, such as a 12-capacity mini bundt pan, by generously coating each mold with softened butter.
 Add flour to each mold and turn the pan over to tap out any excess flour.

 Prepare the ganache.
 In a small saucepan, heat the cream over low heat.
 Remove the cream from the heat as soon as bubbles form around the surface.
 Place the finely chopped chocolate in the top of a double boiler and gently melt.
 Remove the chocolate from the heat.
 Add 1/3 of the cream to the chocolate and stir to combine.
 Add remaining cream in thirds and stir until a smooth ganache is formed.
 Set the ganache aside.

 Sift the almond flour, confectioner’s sugar, all-purpose flour, baking powder and salt into the bowl of a stand mixer fitted with the paddle attachment.
 With the mixer running on low, slowly add the egg whites, then melted butter.
 Mix until smooth.
 Fold in the chocolate chips.
-Scoop the batter into the prepare molds.
-Bake at 350 F for 15-20 minutes, until lightly golden.
+Scoop the batter into the prepare molds, dividing evenly among the 12-capacity pan.
+Bake at 350 F for 15-20 minutes, until lightly golden and cooked through.

-Remove the pan from the oven and allow to cool on a cooling rack for ten minutes.
+Remove the pan from the oven and cool on a cooling rack for ten minutes.
 Once the ten minutes have gone by, remove the cakes from the pan by inverting the pan on the cooling rack and lightly tapping the cakes until they come out.
+(If you don’t remove the cakes at precisely 10 minutes, they might get stuck in the bundt pans.)
 Allow the cakes to cool completely before assembling.